drustack/drustack-standard/README.md

-DruSstack Standard Edition
+DruStack Standard Edition
 ==========================

-Welcome to the DruStack Standard Edition - a fully-functional DruStack application that you can use as the skeleton for your new applications.
+Welcome to the DruStack Standard Edition - a fully-functional Drupal application that you can use as the skeleton for your new applications.